xiulinyang/zh-reflexive/README.md

 # zh-reflexive
-This repository contains the code for the COLING Paper *Language Models at the Syntax-Semantics Interface: A Case Study of the Long-Distance Binding of Chinese Reflexive ziji* by Xiulin Yang.
+This repository contains the code for the COLING 2025 Paper *Language Models at the Syntax-Semantics Interface: A Case Study of the Long-Distance Binding of Chinese Reflexive ziji* by Xiulin Yang.

-**The code will be updated by 31st December when I finish my finals.**
+**❗The code will be updated by 31st December when I finish my finals.**

 Please create a virtual environment using ```conda create -n ziji python=3.8``` and install all the dependencies.
 ## prepare for the data